draftdev/startup-marketing-checklist/README.md

 # Side Project Marketing

-Marketing tactics for promoting your side project.
+A checklist of tactics for marketing your side projects.

 ## Why?